xebia-functional/second-bridge/README.md

 ```

 The following global functions are available for any Traversable-conforming type.
-Those are based on the ones available in Scala to Traversable-derived types:
+Those are based on the ones available in Scala for Traversable-derived types:

 * **collectT**<S, U where S: Traversable>(source: S, f: PartialFunction<S.ItemType, U>) -> [U]
 * **countT**<S: Traversable>(source: S, p: (S.ItemType) -> Bool) -> Int